EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 Every CAV3RN `get` and `send` cycle starts with a `client_credentials` token request.
 A service principal that first appears this month, authenticates to Graph from one or two addresses, and never stops, is a much shorter list than "applications that touch calendars."

+- **`MailboxOwnerUPN` is not guaranteed to be populated**, and app-only access is precisely where it goes missing.
+Group on an empty key and every such record collapses into a single row that appears to represent one mailbox and actually represents all of them — a `BothSignals` hit on a group with no entity in it.
+The `coalesce(MailboxOwnerUPN, UserId)` and the `isnotempty()` guard exist for that.
+Same failure family as the `strlen` case above: a missing field turning a filter into a firehose.
 - **And the finding is a *lead*, not a verdict.** Confirm in the mailbox, not in the SIEM.
 Pull the item and look at its start time.
 If it's a real meeting, it's on a real date.
 If it's a dead drop, it's in 2050.
 That's the whole triage step.

 Act I hunts the mailbox.
 Which raises the question the briefs never asked — and it's the one that changes your coverage.